 Please allow 48 hours for your changes to be processed for social media.
 You may still receive direct marketing materials that are already processed before we received your request for up to 2 months.

-We want to make sure that we only contact you with content that you will find relevant and interesting.
-For this to work effectively, we collect information about your online browsing activity using Cookies when you are using our websites and apps.
+We want to make sure that we offer you the right products and only contact you with content that you will find relevant and interesting.
+To help us do this we collect information about your online browsing activity using Cookies when you are using our websites and apps.
 These Cookies pass back to us your browsing information using your Internet Protocol ("IP") address as the identifier, which we combine with other anonymised, non-personalised and aggregated data, allowing us to determine what content and product information is most relevant to you when you are shopping online.

-We may sometimes share some of your personal data with third parties in order to analyse the effectiveness of our marketing campaigns across various marketing channels, including television.
-This will allow our third party partners to provide us with aggregated, anonymised analysis and they will not use the data we share with them to market their products or services to you.
+We also use other information that you provide to us and that we may we collect about you and sometimes share some of this information with third party partners in order to help us better understand the types of products you and others are most likely to be interested in and to analyse the effectiveness of our marketing campaigns across various marketing channels (such as email, telemarketing, direct mail or social media).
+This allows our third party partners to provide us with aggregated, anonymised analysis to help inform the products and services we offer but they will not use the data we share with them to market their own products or services to you.

-We have a legitimate business interest to use the aggregated and anonymised data obtained via Cookies and other data sources to help us provide you with relevant product marketing and improve your shopping experience.
+We have a legitimate business interest to use the aggregated and anonymised data obtained via Cookies and other data we hold about you to help us provide you with relevant products and marketing and improve your overall shopping experience.

 When you apply for a credit account with us, we will use your personal data to make a decision as to whether or not we will accept your application and, if so, the amount of credit we will offer you.
-Without this data, we are unable to perform the services under this contract i.e. to calculate the amount of credit offered and manage your credit account in accordance with the applicable guidelines and regulation.
-This option is not available for new High & Mighty customers.
+Without this data, we are unable to make a decision on whether or not we can offer credit and where credit is offered, perform the services under a contract i.e. to calculate the amount of credit offered and manage your credit account in accordance with the applicable guidelines and regulation.

 You have a choice to opt out of providing us with your personal data for the purpose of making an automated decision at the point of application and select a cash account.
 By opting out, we will not be able to provide you with a credit account.
 However, you can still shop with us by opting for a cash account as an alternative and pay with credit or debit card for your purchases.